alamminsalo/ram/README.md

 ## Debugging json state

 Every template is passed the whole state object with translated field names and other preprocessed data.
-To output this state as a json object: use the `--debug-state` flag.
+To output this state as a json object: use the `--json` flag.